travelgateX/documentation-site/content/hotelx/concepts/content.md

 ### Rooms

-Room static data returns a simple map of the rooms that can be returned with its translation to other languages.
-You can get the rooms from room codes.
-The full response, such as hotel query, is splitted by pages.
-By default, the number of rooms in each page are 1000, however you can choose the size with a value between 100 and 10000.
+Rooms Query returns a simple map of the rooms that can be returned with its translation to other languages.
+You can search by room codes, if you don't introduce any room codes, you will receive all of them.
+The full response is splitted by pages.
+By default, the number of rooms in each page is 1000, however, you can choose the size with a value between 100 and 10000.

 ### Criteria
 **Mandatory fields**
-- access-> It represents the access for which you want to get the room description.
+- access-> It represents the access for which you want to receive the room description.

 **Optional fields**
 - roomCodes-> it allows to filter by room codes
 - maxSize-> it allows to specify the number of elements per page

 ### Token
 The token allows to request the next page of rooms.
-The correct way of obtaining a multiple pages of rooms is mantain this field empty for the first execution and request the token field in the response graph.
-Then send other/s query/ies filling the token field in the input with the value returned in the previous response.
+The correct way of obtaining multiple pages of rooms is mantaining this field empty for the first execution and request the token field in the response graph.
+Then, subsequent queries filling in the token field with the value returned in the previous response.

 #### Playground Samples